 With the imminent retirement of Dr. Schuknecht, Saumil N. Merchant, MD, was recruited in 1992 to continue traditional light microscopic temporal bone research.

-The Gudrun Larsen Eliasen and Nels Kristian Eliasen Professor of Otology and Laryngology at Harvard Medical School and the Massachusetts Eye and Ear Infirmary, Dr. Merchant was a world-renowned clinical otologist, otopathologist, teacher, and research scholar.
-As Director of the Otopathology Laboratory, Dr. Merchant enhanced the methodology by which human temporal bone pathology is studied, including the application of genomic and proteinic analysis.
+The Gudrun Larsen Eliasen and Nels Kristian Eliasen Professor of Otology and Laryngology at Harvard Medical School and Mass.
+Eye and Ear, Dr. Merchant was also a world-renowned clinical otologist, otopathologist, teacher, and research scholar.
+As Director of the Otopathology Laboratory, he enhanced the methodology by which human temporal bone pathology is studied, including the application of genomic and proteinic analysis.
 He was highly innovative in developing a computerized database to store, analyze, and retrieve data that includes images that he made available to the scientific community on an international basis.

-The temporal bone collection has been the basis of more than 400 original articles, book chapters, reviews, editorials and eight books devoted to anatomy, pathology and surgery of the ear.
-Include in the books are such classic texts as Pathology of the Ear (Schuknecht, 1974, 1993, Merchant and Nadol, 2010), Surgery of the Ear and Temporal Bone (Nadol and Schuknecht, 1993; Nadol and McKenna, 2005), and Anatomy of the Temporal Bone with Surgical Implications (Gulya an Schuknecht, 1996, 1995; Gulya 2007).
+Our temporal bone collection has been the basis of more than 400 original articles, book chapters, reviews, editorials, and books devoted to anatomy, pathology, and surgery of the ear.
+Included in the books are classic texts such as Pathology of the Ear (Schuknecht, 1974, 1993; Merchant and Nadol, 2010), Surgery of the Ear and Temporal Bone (Nadol and Schuknecht, 1993; Nadol and McKenna, 2005), and Anatomy of the Temporal Bone with Surgical Implications (Gulya an Schuknecht, 1996, 1995; Gulya 2007).